SRSA: Skill Retrieval and Adaptation for Robotic Assembly Tasks

 TL;DR: We introduce SRSA, a novel pipeline that retrieves relevant skills from a pre-existing skill library and adapts them to efficiently solve new robotic assembly tasks.

-Abstract: Enabling robots to learn novel tasks in a data-efficient manner is a long-standing challenge.
+Enabling robots to learn novel tasks in a data-efficient manner is a long-standing challenge.
 Common strategies involve carefully leveraging prior experiences, especially transition data collected on related tasks.
-Although much progress has been made in developing such strategies for general pick-and-place manipulation, far fewer studies have investigated contact-rich assembly tasks, where precise control is essential.
-In this work, we present SRSA (Skill Retrieval and Skill Adaptation), a novel framework designed to address this problem by utilizing a pre-existing skill library containing policies for diverse assembly tasks.
+Although much progress has been made for general pick-and-place manipulation, far fewer studies have investigated contact-rich assembly tasks, where precise control is essential.
+We introduce SRSA} (Skill Retrieval and Skill Adaptation), a novel framework designed to address this problem by utilizing a pre-existing skill library containing policies for diverse assembly tasks.
 The challenge lies in identifying which skill from the library is most relevant for fine-tuning on a new task.
 Our key hypothesis is that skills showing higher zero-shot success rates on a new task are better suited for rapid and effective fine-tuning on that task.
 To this end, we propose to predict the transfer success for all skills in the skill library on a novel task, and then use this prediction to guide the skill retrieval process.
-Through extensive experiments, we demonstrate that SRSA significantly outperforms the leading baseline, achieving a 22\% relative improvement in success rate, 3.7x higher stability, and 2.4x greater sample efficiency when retrieving and fine-tuning skills on unseen tasks.
-Moreover, in a continual learning setup, SRSA efficiently learns policies for new tasks and incorporates them into the skill library, enhancing future policy learning.
-Additionally, policies trained with SRSA in simulation achieve a 90% mean success rate when deployed in the real world.
-Please visit our project webpage at https://srsa2024.github.io/ for videos.
+We establish a framework that jointly captures features of object geometry, physical dynamics, and expert actions to represent the tasks, allowing us to efficiently learn the transfer success predictor.
+Extensive experiments demonstrate that SRSA significantly outperforms the leading baseline.
+When retrieving and fine-tuning skills on unseen tasks, SRSA achieves a 19% relative improvement in success rate, exhibits 2.6x lower standard deviation across random seeds, and requires 2.4x fewer transition samples to reach a satisfactory success rate, compared to the baseline.
+In a continual learning setup, SRSA efficiently learns policies for new tasks and incorporates them into the skill library, enhancing future policy learning.
+Furthermore, policies trained with SRSA in simulation achieve a 90% mean success rate when deployed in the real world.
+Please visit our project webpage https://srsa2024.github.io/.

 Supplementary Material: pdf